voxpupuli/beaker-hostgenerator/README.md

 There are two reasons to create a Beaker library:

 1. To pull functionality out of Beaker core to be maintained/improved separately (mostly QE tasks)
-2. To provide additional functionality to their Beaker testing (biggest Beaker user use case)
+2. To provide additional methods to the Beaker DSL, extending Beaker functionality (biggest Beaker user use case)

 These instructions are here to give people a working guide on how to create your own Beaker libraries for the second use case.
 If you'd like to pull functionality out of Beaker